“We live in a time when the greatest form of courage is to act as if our lives made a difference.” William Sullivan

-Michaelmas celebrates the passage of the earth through the late summer meteor showers and the time when the northern hemisphere begins to tilt away from the sun.
+Michelmas celebrates the passage of the earth through the late summer meteor showers and the time when the northern hemisphere begins to tilt away from the sun.

+In many Michelmas celebrations a play is performed about how the humble peasant George slays a dragon.
 George was able to face great odds and persevere with great courage due to the help and guidance of the Archangel, Michael.

 The celebration of Michaelmas is a reminder to cultivate courage for the sometimes daunting tasks we all face.
 And to rekindle the inner fire as we move towards the darkness of the season.